Open-Agriculture/AgIsoStack-plus-plus/README.md

 Then, use a call to `find_package()` to find this package.

+### Use of our SAE/ISOBUS Manufacturer Code

+If you are integrating with our library to create an ISO11783 or J1939 application and are not selling your software or device containing that software for-profit, then you are welcome to use our manufacturer number in your application.

+If you are creating such an application for sale as a for-profit company, then we ask that you please obtain your own manufacturer code from SAE instead of using ours.

+Our manufacturer code is 1407 (decimal).

 ## Documentation

 You can view the pre-compiled doxygen here https://delgrossoengineering.com/isobus-docs